Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Why Spinach?

 Spinach and mustard make a great pair.
-Spinach thrives in the cool seasons just like mustard and their root systems don’t compete much.
+Spinach thrives in the cool seasons just like mustard and their roots don’t compete much for water and nutrients.

 Growing Spinach

-Watering: Keep the soil consistently moist, especially during germination.
+Watering: Keep the soil moist, especially during germination.

 Benefits

-Pest Control: Spinach can help deter pests that might otherwise feast on mustard.
+Pest Control: Spinach can keep pests away that might otherwise feast on mustard.

-Soil Health: Both plants contribute to soil health by adding organic matter.
+Health of Soil: Both plants can make the soil healthier by adding organic matter.

 2. Dill